AtrCheema/AI4Water/README.md

     python -m pip install git+https://github.com/AtrCheema/AI4Water.git@dev

+To install the latest branch (`dev`) with all requirements use the following command

+    python -m pip install "AI4Water[all] @ git+https://github.com/AtrCheema/AI4Water.git@dev"

 ## How to use

 Build a `Model` by providing all the arguments to initiate it.